 Your poor marketing employees and social media folks have to log in and log out all day long using these obtuse passwords with multiple characters and symbols.
 So I recommend that you keep your passwords simple — even if that’s not the “secure” IT-sanctioned way.
 People need to continually use these passwords all day long.
 It’s adding an extra layer of confusion and complexity if they are complex.

 Your business social media content is 100% public and you want it to be as public as possible — so why are you worried about it staying private?

-Maybe it’s not “secure” — but really, who is going to hack into your Twitter?
-Everything you do in Twitter is public anyway, duh.
+Who is going to hack into your Twitter account?
+Everything you do in Twitter is completely transparent and public anyway.

 In the rare chance you get hacked, you will be able to change your password a lot faster if someone on your team can #$%^&*( remember it!